 Water chemistry plays an important role in successfully keeping an aquarium of any kind, but all tanks do not require the same water chemistry. pH plays a big part of that difference.

 As the water pH increases, so do the ammonia percentage in the water and become more toxic.
-Ammonia extraction is also increased at higher pH levels, limiting an organism’ ability to purge itself of waste.
+Ammonia extraction is also increased at higher pH levels, limiting an organism’s ability to purge itself of waste.

 If you are going to buy a new aquarium you should know the pH of your water source, so you can increase or decrease pH level according to fish that you are going to house in the aquarium.
-Some fish needs very narrow ranges of pH which should be taken into consideration when setting up their aquarium.
+Some fish need very narrow ranges of pH which should be taken into consideration when setting up their aquarium.

-PH is one of the most critical factors of the water quality which have a high impact on the aquatic animals.
+PH is one of the most critical factors of water quality which has a high impact on the aquatic animals.
 The test of pH level should be done twice a week which will help to maintain a good environment in the aquarium.
 If the pH level is below 6 then the bacteria that keeps the ammonia and toxic compounds to fish is at 0ppm and the fishes will die in a certain period of time.
 The ammonia level of the aquarium should be properly managed so that the pH level can be balanced.
 By using high-quality tools to monitor the pH level and correcting those misbalances in an appropriate way can greatly improve the chances of having a cleaner and pH balanced aquarium.

 How to Adjust pH in Fish Tank

 You can adjust your fishtank’s pH by either lowering your pH if it’s high.
 Or, raising your pH if it’s low. let us first know how to lower pH in the fish tank to adjust the pH.

 How to Lower pH in the Fish Tank

 Reverse Osmosis is an efficient and effective water purification technology that removes contaminants and dissolved salts from water, making it clean and pure.

 It is a system to deionize or demineralize water with the help of a semi-permeable membrane.